Categories: Lease Accounting

 • Short-term SBITA contracts

-How to recognize and measure an SBITA?
+How do you recognize and measure an SBITA?

 If an SBITA is identified, government entities recognize a subscription liability and a subscription asset at the beginning of the subscription term of the SBITA, which occurs when the government entity obtains control of the right to use the underlying IT asset.